-Leave Programs

-The government-wide leave program allows you to donate your annual leave to Federal employees in other agencies and to request the use of donated leave if you face a personal medical emergency.
-Absences due to maternity/paternity reasons are generally approved for periods between four and six months.
-An employee may use a combination of sick leave, annual leave and leave without pay to cover this absence.

-Quality of Life

-We believe that our attorneys' quality of life is just as important as salary and benefits.
+Transportation Subsidy The Office of Chief Counsel will help pay for your public transportation commuting costs.
+Since 2002, those who commute via public transportation are eligible to receive a subsidy.
+Quality of Life We believe that our attorneys' quality of life is just as important as salary and benefits.
 We realize that although work is a major part of life, employees have other interests and responsibilities.
-In several offices throughout the country, on-site credit unions, day care facilities and fitness centers are available for Chief Counsel employees.

-Training & Continuing Legal Education

-The Office of Chief Counsel has an annual multimillion dollar training program, with over 30 different course topics, that range from basic skills courses to graduate-level law school classes.
-Attorneys also regularly attend courses sponsored by bar associations, colleges and universities.
+For the convenience of our employees, in several offices throughout the country, onsite credit unions, day care facilities, and fitness centers are available.
+Training & Continuing Legal Education The Office of Chief Counsel's training program offers over 30 different course topics, which range from basic skills courses to graduate-level law school classes.
+The graduate-level classes offered in conjunction with sponsoring universities provide Counsel attorneys the opportunity to stay abreast of current issues, round out their knowledge, and even earn credits toward an LL.M. degree.
+We also offer cross-agency training opportunities, such as courses in securities regulation presented by the Securities and Exchange Commission.
+In addition, attorneys regularly attend courses sponsored by bar associations, colleges, and universities.
 Delivery methods include traditional classroom instruction, distance learning via satellite as well as video- and computer-based training.

-State-of-the-Art Automation Support

-Our attorneys have the advantage of a state-ofthe-art automated information support system.
-Built over the years, this system provides each attorney with an up-to-date personal computer loaded with extensive software applications, many of which are customized to be user friendly and to better support attorney needs.
+Technology Our attorneys have the advantage of a state-ofthe-art automated information support system.
+Built over the years, this system provides each attorney with a laptop computer loaded with extensive software applications, many of which are customized to be user friendly and to better support attorney needs.
 This gives our attorneys more time for legal research and analysis which improves their effectiveness and efficiency.
-For example, extensive customized document preparation "macros" and easily accessible numerous legal research databases are readily available on each attorney's desktop computer.
+For example, extensive customized document preparation "macros" and numerous easily accessible legal research databases are readily available on each attorney's laptop computer.
 Also, automated trial preparation support is used to prepare and try our more complicated cases and document intensive litigation.

-Resources & Support Tools

-The Office of Chief Counsel Library is one of the best Federal law libraries in the country.
+Resources & Support Tools The Office of Chief Counsel Library is one of the best Federal law libraries in the country.
 It contains the most extensive collection of materials (including legislative) in the country on Federal taxation.
 The Library provides top quality research librarians who provide sophisticated research services for our attorneys.

-Employment Programs & Policies

-The Office of Chief Counsel, IRS is an equal opportunity employer.
-Selection for positions will be based solely on merit without regard to race, color, religion, age, gender, national origin, political affiliation, disability, sexual orientation, marital or family status or other differences.

-Felix B. Laughlin

-Felix B. Laughlin, cochairman of the 50-lawyer tax department at Dewey Ballantine LLP, began his career in the Office of Chief Counsel.
-After serving in several positions within Chief Counsel, he practiced in Dewey Ballantine's New York Office, and then, in 1974, opened the firm's Washington, DC office.
-He is the senior tax controversy lawyer in his firm, and has represented major corporations in some of the most significant tax cases litigated in recent times.

-In addition, he has been retained by the International Monetary Fund as a consultant on international legal reform, and has assisted the government of Indonesia in drafting its new guidelines for mergers and acquisitions.
-He is past chairman of the Federal Bar Association Tax Section.

-WORKING FOR THE OFFICE OF CHIEF COUNSEL

-Making a meaningful impact.
+WORKING FOR THE OFFICE OF CHIEF COUNSEL Making a meaningful impact.